 There’s No Time To Wait: The World Premiere Of The New Bond Film.

-On Tuesday, celebrities and royals walked the red carpet in central London for the long-awaited world premiere of the new James Bond film, “No Time To Die.”
+In rain-soaked London on Tuesday, actor Daniel Craig walked the red carpet for the final time as James Bond, at the star-studded but long-awaited world premiere of the latest superspy film, “No Time To Die.”

-After being continuously postponed due to the coronavirus outbreak, British star Daniel Craig’s fifth and final adventure in the blockbuster franchise finally hits theaters.
+After being continuously postponed due to the coronavirus outbreak, British actor Craig’s fifth and last excursion in the franchise is finally hitting theaters.

-Prince Charles and Camilla, as well as Prince William and Kate, are expected to attend the screening at London’s historic Royal Albert Hall.
+The film’s cast attended the premiere in London’s historic Royal Albert Hall, which was also attended by royal couples Prince Charles and Camilla and Prince William and Kate.

+The film is part of a backlog of significant releases held back by distributors during the pandemic, which wreaked havoc on theaters and forced some new releases to be streamed.

 It will be released in the United Kingdom on Thursday and in the United States on October 8 – a year and a half late.

-The picture is part of a backlog of large productions held back by distributors during the epidemic, which has had a significant impact on movie theaters.

-The film will only be available in theaters and not on Netflix, which Craig described as a “joyous thing” in an interview with Sky News.

-Bond returns to active service after retirement in the latest film, reportedly costing $250 million (?182 million, 214 million euros), swearing, “I have to finish this.”
+Bond returns to active service after retirement in the $250 million (?182 million, 214 million euros) film, saying, “I have to finish this.”

 He battles the wicked Safin, played by Oscar winner Rami Malek (“Bohemian Rhapsody”), with his typical hi-tech equipment in magnificent landscapes in Italy and Norway.